vadimklimov/sap-xpi-adapter-module-add-dynamic-configuration/README.md

+> [!IMPORTANT]
+> This repository has been archived and is no longer maintained.

 # SAP PI/PO: Adapter module AddDynamicConfigurationBean
 Custom adapter module for Adapter Engine of SAP PI/PO systems to set dynamic configuration attributes of the processed message.